magnuskiro/magnuskiro.github.com/mgmt/art_of_communication.md

 something wrong with me.
 Se we, me and myself, figure out why this thing bothers me before we blame anyone.
 This process takes time.

-Loving self communication is the start of good communicaiton with others.
+Loving self communication is the start of good communication with others.
 If you can communicate well with yourself you can communicate well with others.

 The book is about communicating the truth in a good way.
 When you suffer you